luisomoreau/Embedded-Machine-Learning-Lab/README.md

 * Having a smartphone running on Android or iOS

+## Grades

 This lab will be graded and has to be done individually.

+Where you will see:

+✏️ Step X: For the graded part, take a screenshot, a picture or save your code

+Please, add the screenshot or your code under the /graded-assignement folder.
+Name your screenshot, your picture or your code folder with the step number.
+Example: graded-assignement/screenshots/step1.png

 ## What is Embedded Machine Learning